Volodyovski: 1902: four-year-old season

 Volodyovski was kept in training as a four-year-old in 1901, but failed to reproduce his earlier form, losing all eleven of his races.
 He began his season by finishing third in the Lincolnshire Handicap.
 He finished unplaced in the Great Jubilee Handicap at Kempton and then finished second to Osbech in the Coronation Cup, by which time he had become a confirmed roarer.
 In September Volodyovski finished second in the Prince Edward Handicap, conceding 36 pounds to the winner and was the beaten favourite in the Duke of York Stakes at Kempton in October.

 Assessment

 In their book A Century of Champions, John Randall and Tony Morris rated Volodyovski an "average" Derby winner.

 As a two-year-old, Volodyovski won £9,882 in prize money, placing him eighth in that year's list of highest earners.

 Stud record

 Volodyovski was retired to stand at stud at Waltham Abbey at a fee of 45 guineas.
 He was later moved to Lady Meux's establishment at Theobalds Park but made no impact as a stallion.

 Lady Meux died in 1910 and ordered in her will that Volodyovski should be shot when he "ceased to be of service" to prevent his suffering at the hands of new owners or due to the infirmities of old age.
 He was exported to France in 1911 and died in 1917 at the stud farm of M.H.
 Remy.

 Pedigree

+^ Volodyovski is inbred 5S x 4D to the stallion Harkaway, meaning that he appears fifth generation (via King Tom)^ on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Volodyovski is inbred 5S x 4D to the stallion Ion, meaning that he appears fifth generation (via Adeline)^ on the sire side of his pedigree and fourth generation on the dam side of his pedigree.